KiWi233333/jiwu-mall-chat-tauri/README.en.md

 ### ✨ Development

-Modify the `useBaseUrl.ts` file to change the `API address` to your local API address or modify the following.
+Modify the `useBaseUrl.ts` file to change the `API address` to your local API address or adjust the following.

 ```ts
 // useBaseUrl.ts